 When I brought my mother to see the film — a Monday afternoon matineé my first day home for the Thanksgiving holiday, which happens to be a very fitting time to see the film — it became clear that the message of Gerwig's Lady Bird changes depending on which side of motherhood you sit.
 For me, this was the story of a young girl who is figuring out who she is while pursuing her dreams against all odds.
 For my mom, it was about a woman working thanklessly in pursuit of what's best.
 Luckily, both stories are perfect.

-Below is the conversation I had with my mom on the way home from the theater, during which we discussed what it was like to be a mother, but, especially, what it was like to both be daughters.
+Below is the conversation I had with my mom on the way home from the theatre, during which we discussed what it was like to be a mother, but, especially, what it was like to both be daughters.

 Me: Okay, mom.
 What did you think of Lady Bird?